Contextual offers: getting the bigger picture

 How do contextual offers work?

-Contextual offers are intended to make Higher Education more accessible to students from disadvantaged backgrounds.
+Contextual offers are intended to make Higher Education more accessible to students from less privileged backgrounds.
 When deciding what kind of contextual offer to make, a university will look at the wider circumstances surrounding your achievements so far.
 They’ll consider things such as where you grew up, whether you have a disability, or whether you’re entitled to free school meals.

 If you meet their criteria, there are two possible outcomes.
 You may be accepted onto the course with lower entry requirements than those usually needed, or sometimes the academic entry requirements will remain the same, but your application will be given special consideration.
 For example, at the University of Oxford, the admissions tutors may be more likely to recommend students who have high contextual grades for the interview stage.